|

 Site Questions

-Well, when I first got onto the 'net using AOL, I was presented with 50MBs of server space that could be used to create my own personal home page.
-I didn't know what to do with it, so I made this huge table that had nothing but the names of all of the Castlevania enemies that I had known from my then-limited knowledge of the series--the ill-fated "Enemy Index" that was once a section of this page before being shipped to the CV Library and deleted soon after.
+Well, when I first got onto the 'net using AOL, I was presented with 50MBs of server space that could be potentially used to create my own personal home page.
+I didn't know what to do with it, so I of course made a single HTML file populated by huge table that had nothing but the names of all of the Castlevania enemies that I had known from my then-limited knowledge of the series--the ill-fated "Enemy Index" that was once a section of this page before being shipped to the CV Library and deleted soon after.
 And that was the extent of my web-building abilities.
 Soon after, I became familiar with the 'net's many Castlevania sites, most prominently Dracula's Curse the Page which led me to the Castlevania Dungeon.
-So, like an idiot, I thefted (an old high school term) some of their boss images and put them in a table with their names next to them.
-And, for some reason, I had Zeromus from Final Fantasy II on the list.
-Don't ask.
+So, like an idiot, I thefted (an old high school term) some of their boss images and put them in a table with their names next to them (and I for some reason had Zeromus from Final Fantasy II on the list.
+Don't ask).
 I wasn't content with this blatant mediocrity, so I began making what I hoped would be "the ultimate resource for Castlevania characters."
 But, as per my nature, I can never leave things incomplete, and that's what a character-specific site would be.
-So I expanded my efforts by moving my site off of AOL's server and onto Xoom (now NBCi).
+So I expanded the effort by moving my site off of AOL's server and onto Xoom (which became NBCi before going kaput).
 My goal was then simply to do whatever it took to create the most thorough site I could possibly muster.
-If I've failed to do that, as I'll know in time, then I'll just double and triple my efforts.
+If I've failed to do that, as I'll know in time, then I'll just double and triple my efforts--no doubt with the help of the many contributors who made this site a monster and kept it alive during the tough times.

 This has been an ongoing project since 1999.
-Over those three and a half years, countless hours have gone into the thought-process about design aspects, maintaining the site, write-ups, and, by far, the creation of images, transparent sprites and captures.
-True, there may be better ways to spend time, but Castlevania fits in very well with my favorite hobby of studying mythology and human nature, so I make it a habit to devote at least two hours to the cause every other day--and sometimes more than that when I get into it.
+Over the decade-plus, countless hours have gone into the thought-processes behind design aspects, maintaining the site, write-ups, and, by far, the creation of images, character sprites and screen captures.
+True, there may be better ways to spend time, but Castlevania fits in very well with my favorite hobby of studying mythology, history and human nature, so I make it a habit to devote a few hours a week to the cause--and sometimes more than that when I get into it (when a new game is released, for instance, or when I come up with what I think is a great idea for a new page/table design).

 As far as staffing goes, this has primarily been a one-man show.
-Of course, there would be no Mr. P's Castlevania Realm were it not for servers like Xoom and AOL which gave me the space to work with, and the site would be dead right now were it not for Mek, the owner of VGMuseum, who picked up the site as my host and put me on a competent server with no limitations.
-I also owe a lot to the contributors who have supplied me with many of the things that I could never have gotten a hold of myself.
+Of course, there would be no Mr. P's Castlevania Realm were it not for servers like Xoom and AOL, which gave me the space to work with, nor would the site exist in its current incarnation Mek, the owner of the world-conquering Video Game Museum, who picked up the site as my host and put me on a competent server with none in the way of limitations.
+I also owe a lot to the previously mentioned contributors, who have supplied me with many of the items and assets (mostly Japanese- and European- specific goodies plus collectibles ranging from obscure to super rare) that I could never have gotten a hold of myself; I consider the these contributors' efforts the major reason why this site appears on lists such as "1UP.com's Favorite Sites" and others.
 And, of course, I can't forget the few people who frequent the site every day and give me a reason to keep doing this.

 What's with your unorthodox design?

 As I said: I was very limited in what I could do early on; all I knew is what I saw.
-Since many of the Castlevania sites I visited had similar setups, I studied their page designs using AOL Press and patterned my site in similar fashion.
-In retrospect, I regret doing that because it cost the site some individuality.
-But, since my work was already deeply based in that design, it was too late to change the layout since the workload would be unimaginable.
-So what I've done since then is enhance what was there: I've made it so that every part of my site is crafted out of graphics from the games, and this is done to immerse the viewers into the content.
+Since many of the Castlevania sites I visited had a similar look, I studied their page designs using AOL Press and formed the site's long-running look using that blueprint.
+In retrospect, I regret doing so, because it cost the site a bit of individuality.
+But since my years of work were already deeply based in that design, it was too late to change the layout, since the workload would be unimaginable.
+So what I've done since then is enhance what was there: I've made it so that every part of my site is crafted out of graphics from the games, themselves, which has been done to immerse the reader into the content.
 And that's all I care about--content.
 You can take your complicated animations, flash designs and interconnecting frames and throw them out the window.
 Would I use these things?
 Yes--but not as the crux of the design.
-I give you three choices: The Cast, Primary Information and Other Stuff, all of which give you different viewing options, and I make it as un-restrictive as possible.
+I've broken the site into three categories: The Cast, Primary Information and Other Stuff, each of which is highly focused but hardly isolated, and I make it as un-restrictive as possible.

 What are your contributions to the evolution of Castlevania websites?

 It works both ways: Whereas I had to learn web-building through others, I now have now become a beacon of sorts.
-I sure get grief for any idea that it's perceived I've "borrowed."
-But, why, it seems that everyone has "intros" now, when they once only cared about endings.
-I wonder where that idea came from?
-Hmmmm.
-And I see some sites that now have Castleography-like features, most even using my maps to illustrate the points.
+I sure get grief for any idea that I've perceived to have "borrowed."
+But would you look at that--it seems that everyone now displays the games' "intros sequenences," where they once only cared about endings.
+Hmmmmm--I wonder where that idea came from?
+And I've noticed that some sites now have Castleography-like features, most even using my maps to illustrate the author's points.
 Do I complain?
-No more--I've given up on that option.
+No--there's no reason to start Internet wars over something so trivial.
+I prefer to let people be guided by their own ethics; that's to ask, "Did you do the work on your own, or did you take the easy path and ape the information from established sites?"
+I hope the majority fits into the former category.
 Overall: I don't think it's a matter of trying to start trends; I do these things to keep my site unique.

 Why did you choose that name for your site?